doncandela/mgah/mgah.md

     ...  foo  ...
     ```

     Possible point of confusion: The container has its own file system with its own root, independent of the file system outside the container.
 Thus `/etc/os-release` in the `cat` command above prints a file that exists inside the container with OS information.
+Once a container is built, **the file system inside the container is read-only**.
 However, for convenience, **certain directories inside the container are automatically bound to directories outside the container with the same names** when the container is run.
-Typically these will include **the user's current working and home directories** -- making it possible to access the same files and directories from inside the container as outside.
+Typically these will include **the user's current working and home directories** -- making it possible to access and write to the same files and directories from inside the container as outside.

     I believe these two things: (a) the ability to run a container as a non-superuser, and (b) the ability to access files outside the container are among the primary differences between Apptainer and Docker containers, making Apptainer more suitable for use on a shared HPC system.
 I think Docker containers are most frequently run in cloud-based virtual machines for which the user will have superuser access.